Taming Data and Transformers for Audio Generation

 Abstract

-Generating ambient sounds and effects is a challenging problem due to data scarcity and often insufficient caption quality, making it difficult to employ large-scale generative models for the task.
-In this work, we tackle the problem by introducing two new models.
-First, we propose AutoCap, a high-quality and efficient automatic audio captioning model.
-We show that by leveraging metadata available with the audio modality, we can substantially improve the quality of captions.
-AutoCap reaches CIDEr score of 83.2, marking a 3.2% improvement from the best available captioning model at four times faster inference speed.
-We then use AutoCap to caption clips from existing datasets, obtaining 761, 000 audio clips with high-quality captions, forming the largest available audio-text dataset.
-Second, we propose GenAu, a scalable transformer-based audio generation architecture that we scale up to 1.25B parameters and train with our new dataset.
-When compared to stateof-the-art audio generators, GenAu obtains significant improvements of 15.7% in FAD score, 22.7% in IS, and 13.5% in CLAP score, indicating significantly improved quality of generated audio compared to previous works.
-This shows that the quality of data is often as important as its quantity.
-Besides, since AutoCap is fully automatic, new audio samples can be added to the training dataset, unlocking the training of even larger generative models for audio synthesis.
+Generating ambient sounds is a challenging task due to data scarcity and often insufficient caption quality, making it difficult to employ large-scale generative models for the task.
+In this work, we tackle this problem by introducing two new models.
+First, we propose AutoCap , a high-quality and efficient automatic audio captioning model.
+By using a compact audio representation and leveraging audio metadata, AutoCap substantially enhances caption quality, reaching a CIDEr score of 83.2, marking a 3.2% improvement from the best available captioning model at four times faster inference speed.
+Second, we propose GenAu, a scalable transformer-based audio generation architecture that we scale up to 1.25B parameters.
+Using AutoCap to generate caption clips from existing audio datasets, we demonstrate the benefits of data scaling with synthetic captions as well as model size scaling.
+When compared to state-of-the-art audio generators trained at similar size and data scale, GenAu obtains significant improvements of 4.7% in FAD score, 22.7% in IS, and 13.5% in CLAP score, indicating significantly improved quality of generated audio compared to previous works.
+Moreover, we propose an efficient and scalable pipeline for collecting audio datasets, enabling us to compile 57M ambient audio clips, forming AutoReCap-XL, the largest available audio-text dataset, at 90 times the scale of existing ones.
+Our code, model checkpoints, and dataset are publicly available

 Our Models